-The subject area "cell dynamics and imaging" is a research focus of the University of Münster.
-The Cells in Motion Interfaculty Centre brings together and supports researchers in this field and is an incubator for new interdisciplinary questions that contribute to further developing the research focus.
+In our research network, we investigate how cells move and behave in organisms.
+To make processes in the body visible and to be able to analyse them, we employ and develop innovative imaging methods.
+Scientists from medicine, biology, chemistry, pharmacy, mathematics, computer science and physics work closely together in our subject area "cell dynamics and imaging" which is a research focus of the University of Münster.
+Our network brings together and supports researchers in the field and is an incubator for new interdisciplinary questions that contribute to further developing the research focus.

 Cells in motion